- you may decide you wish to continue with the pregnancy and become a parent; or

 Stage 1: You will be given a tablet called mifepristone to block the pregnancy hormones and end the pregnancy.

 Stage 2: 24-48 hours later you will be given 4 Misoprostol tablets to insert into the vagina.
-This softens and opens the cervix to allow the pregnancy to be passed.
+This softens and opens the cervix to allow the pregnancy to be expelled.
 This may be uncomfortable with some cramping and bleeding.
 You should allow approx. 4- 6 hours for this stage but it can take up to 2 days.
-Occasionally a further dose is needed or a surgical abortion if the pregnancy still does not pass.

-It is important to start contraception at this stage if you do not want to become pregnant again immediately.
+It is important to start contraception at this stage if you do not want to become pregnant again immediately as you can ovulate (release an egg) as soon as 8 days after an abortion.

 Remember– you can change your mind up until treatment begins.